Dapid/stockholm_reformat/README.rst

     stockholm_reformat.cparse_fasta('inputfile.sto', 'outputfile.fasta')
     stockholm_reformat.cparse_aln('inputfile.sto', 'outputfile.aln')

-They are around twice as fast, but the input must be the file name, not a file handler (easily fixable, if needed).
+They are around twice as fast.

+Both input and output can be provided as file names or file handles.

 From the command line::